Christmas in Poland: Kolędy, the Christmas carols

 Mummers with a Turoń creature singing Christmas carols called kolędy in Poland, 1929 postcard.

 Christmas carols are not celebrated in Poland until during-and-after the Christmas Vigil Mass called "Pasterka" held between 24 and 25 of December.
-The Christmas season often runs until February 2.
+The Christmas season often runs until Candlemas.
 The early hymns sung in the Catholic church were brought to Poland by the Franciscan Brothers in the Middle Ages.
 The early Christmas music was Latin in origin.
-When the Polish words and melodies started to become popular, including many new secular pastorals (pastoralka, or shepherd's songs), they were not written down originally, but rather taught among people by heart.
+When the Polish words and melodies started to become popular, including many new secular pastorals (pastorałka, or shepherd's songs), they were not written down originally, but rather taught among people by heart.
 Notably, the song "God Is Born" (Bóg się rodzi) with lyrics written by Franciszek Karpiński in 1792 became the Christmas hymn of Poland already in the court of King Stefan Batory.
 Many of the early Polish carols were collected in 1838 by Rev. Mioduszewski in a book called Pastorałki i Kolędy z Melodiami (Pastorals and Carols with Melodies), including "Midst Quiet Night".